Skip to content

 )

-# Filter by custom fields
+# Filter on a custom field

 devices = nb.dcim.devices.filter(cf_environment='production')